MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/configure-service-updates.md

 ms.reviewer: sericks
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
-ms.custom: 266824
+# ms.custom:
-ms.assetid:
 ms.search.region: Global
 # ms.search.industry:
 ms.author: manado
-ms.search.validFrom: 2016-02-28
+ms.search.validFrom: 2019-3-31
-ms.dyn365.ops.version: AX 7.0.0
+ms.dyn365.ops.version: Platform update 24

 ---

-# Configure Service Updates through Lifecycle Services (LCS)
+# Configure service updates through Lifecycle Services (LCS)

 [!include [banner](../includes/banner.md)]

-You will now be able to configure how and when you get service updates from Microsoft to your Dynamics 365 for Finance and Operations environments directly through Lifecycle Services.
+You can configure how and when you get service updates from Microsoft to your Dynamics 365 for Finance and Operations environments directly through Lifecycle Services (LCS).

 > [!IMPORTANT]
-> This feature is available only for customers that are on **version 8.1 and above** and are not part of the First release program.
-We are working on enabling this for First Release customers and for customers that are on older versions of the product.
+> This feature is available only for customers that are on **version 8.1 and above** and are not part of the [First release](../../fin-and-ops/get-started/public-preview-releases.md) program.
+We are working on enabling this for First release customers and for customers that are on older versions of the product.

-The ability to configure updates is only available for **implementation projects** and to users (customer/partner) that is assigned the **project owner** role in LCS.
+The ability to configure updates is only available for **implementation projects** and to users (customer/partner) that is assigned to the **project owner** role in LCS.
 To modify your update settings, use the following steps:

 1. Navigate to the **Project Settings** page in your **implementation** project.
 2. A new tab called **Update settings** will be available that has the configuration options.